racktivity/ext-pylabs-core/pyapps/sampleapp/portal/spaces/pyappsdoc/PyappDebug.md

     Ready !

-In that screen you will be able to interactively debug your PyApp.
+In that screen you will be able to interactively debug your PyApp on workflow engine level.

 If you want to leave the screen session and want the workflow engine to stay running in debug mode, press CTRL+a followed by the `d` key.
 However, it is recommended not to run the workflow engine in debug mode for better performance.

 To end the debug mode, press CTRL+c in your screen session and restart the workflow engine in the Q-Shell.

-    root@tdw-mm64:/opt/qbase5# screen -x wfe --> press CTRL+c in your screen session [screen is terminating]
+    root@mm64:/opt/qbase5# screen -x wfe --> press CTRL+c in your screen session [screen is terminating]
-    root@tdw-mm64:/opt/qbase5#
+    root@mm64:/opt/qbase5#

     #in Q-Shell:
     In [2]: q.manage.workflowengine.start('sampleapp')